 Daniel Goleman, Working with Emotional Intelligence, Bantam Books, 1998.

-Emotional Competencies and Individual Development is a 6 CFU course for all students enrolled in a Master’s Degree Programme that can be chosen as elective (or for supernumerary credits).
+Emotional Competencies and Personal Development is a 6 ECTS credits course for all students enrolled in a Master’s Degree Programme that can be chosen as elective (or for supernumerary credits).
 During the academic year, the course is delivered in English in the third period and in Italian in the fourth period.

 The objective of the course is to promote the development of behavioural competencies, that are individual characteristics that lead to or cause effective or superior performance.
 Behavioral competencies are not related to a specific job, but they can be activated in any professional position which requires them.

 They can be goal and action management abilities, relational abilities or cognitive abilities.
 Some examples of behavioral competencies are: achievement orientation, initiative, adaptability, empathy, leadership, conflict management, influence, teamwork, self-awareness, self-control, positive outlook, pattern recognition, systems thinking, oral communication, etc.

 The course aims to lead the participants in an exciting process addressed to the deep understanding of their strengths and areas of improvement, to the definition of their career goals and identification of the ways to achieve them, defining an individual development plan, which is useful to enter in the labor market.